hayleyygregg/AAD118/README.md

 [![Spiderman](images/Spiderman-bookcover-small.png)](https://www.flickr.com/photos/hayleygregg/16817083506/in/photostream/)

-I also did a mock up using a free template from [David Wilson on Dribbble](https://dribbble.com/shots/783787-Book-Template-Free-PSD?list=searches&tag=book_psd&offset=2) to show what the books would look like if they were real:
+I also did a mockup using a free template from [David Wilson on Dribbble](https://dribbble.com/shots/783787-Book-Template-Free-PSD?list=searches&tag=book_psd&offset=2) to show what the books would look like if they were real:

 [![Book Cover Mockups](images/bookcovers-small.png)](https://www.flickr.com/photos/hayleygregg/16221974994/)